-Although GSC has substantially expanded its programs to the underserved rural areas, we also train community groups in Arusha so you may participate in the Arusha town community trainings as well.
-New community groups are trained in the full HIV/AIDS & Nutrition curriculum, while groups trained in the past are provided three-day refresher trainings in nutrition.
+In addition to GSC's work in the underserved rural areas, volunteers and GSC staff members also train community groups in Arusha.
+The combination of rural and urban training experience helps volunteer participantss to better understand the complex nature of health and community development issues.
+Depending on the needs of different groups in Arusha, GSC hosts workshops at various urban centers including vocational schools, primary and secondary schools, women’s centers and more .
+New community groups are trained in the full HIV/AIDS & Nutrition curriculum, while groups trained in the past are provided follow-up refresher trainings.
 At the conclusion of each town training program, a community member who is living with HIV/AIDS encourages each trainee to be tested.
 Trainees are encouraged to be tested so that they know their status.
-Approximately 80% of all trainees participate in the counseling and testing provided at the training.

-During your time in town, depending on the needs of the community you may also have the opportunity to assist GSC staff Peer Education Coordinators in bringing health lessons to secondary school students during afterschool health club meetings.
+Depending on the needs of the community and available funding, you may also have the opportunity to assist GSC staff Peer Education Coordinators in bringing health lessons to secondary school students during afterschool health club meetings.
 This is a follow-up on the GSC annual HIV/AIDS Prevention, Health, and Life Skills Day Camp.
-(See below for details about GSC’s Youth Program and Day Camp.)
+(See below for details about GSC’s Youth Program and Day Camp)

 HIV/AIDS Program volunteer participants arriving at the beginning of June will be involved in the annual GSC HIV/AIDS Prevention, Health, and Life Skills Day Camp conducted at secondary schools in the Arusha region.
 These two-week long camps are designed to be an interactive way for Tanzanian students to learn about issues surrounding HIV/AIDS transmission and prevention, relationships, sexuality, and healthy life skills.

 *Note: June is the only month when Day Camp activities operate.
-The Day Camp sets the foundation for GSC’s Youth Program follow-up activities throughout the year.
+The Day Camp sets the foundation for GSC’s Youth Program follow-up activities when funding is available throughout the year.
 If arriving after the June camp, you may have opportunities to participate in these youth activities that support and equip students to start health clubs and share what they’ve learned as peer educators.